hexhart/CP3402-learning-journal/week04-learningjournal-hex.md

 ## Content Insights
 * LinkedIn Video:
-   - I chose to watch "Building Your First WordPress Site" as this is specific to the task this week.
-   - It is particularly important to setup a Domain or URL for a website so it is easy to remember as opposed to using IP addresses,
+   - Setting up Domain or URL for a website makes users able to locate the website as opposed to using IP addresses,

 * Vagrant: Get Started
+   - Note: To install Vagrant software on local machine
    - First step is to signed up for an account using GitHub account credentials, completing this step by agreeing to the Service Agreement and clicking on "Continue"
    - On the [HashiCorp](https://developer.hashicorp.com/) homepage, click on the Vagrant shortcut button to go back to Vagrant webpage.
    - Click on Tutorials link, and select Get Started link to start setting up Vagrant.
    - Begin setting up Vagrant by downloading the installer from [Vagrant](https://developer.hashicorp.com/vagrant/install), select the appropriate installer suitable for my local machine
    - Run installer, follow through the series of steps and click "Finish" button to complete installation and Select 'No' to restart the laptop later.

+* VVV (Varying Vagrant Vagrants): 2.
+Getting Started - Installation
+   - Cloning the VVV repository using the code "git clone -b stable https://github.com/Varying-Vagrant-Vagrants/VVV.git %systemdrive%%homepath%/Desktop/bb-wordpress-projects/vvv-local"
+   - Move into the cloned directory using "cd %systemdrive%%homepath%/Desktop/bb-wordpress-projects/vvv-local"
+   - The cli command %systemdrive% represents the drive where the system is installed,
+   - %homepath% represents the path to current user's home directory,
+   - vvv-local is the directory path or folder name for the local environment,

+## Career/Employability/Learning Insights

+### 1. Installing the Local Environment using Vagrant and VVV:
+  - Enter Insight here,
   -

-## Career/Employability/Learning Insights

-### 1. <br>:
-  - Learning to write journals in a more simple and shorter way to make it more comprehensive
-  - Applying such approach enables comprehensive content and improved writing skills,

 ### 2. CMS Plugin: <br>
-  - Absorbing new information does not necessary require taking it in order or simultaneously,
-  - Always prioritize to pick the topic or workflow that's specific to my personal goal and objective,
+  - Enter Insight here,
+  -

 ### 3.  <br>
-  - I learned the importance of prioritizing questions based on their relevance while going through the interview process.
-  - The limited time available made me realize that not all questions need to be asked if they don't fit within the time frame.
+  - Enter Insight here,
+  -